-Google Listing: How to Claim & Optimize Your Business Profile
+Google Business Profile: How to Claim & Optimize Your Listing for Local SEO in 2025

 In today’s digital landscape, having an online presence isn’t just an option for businesses—it’s essential for survival and growth.
 And at the heart of this online presence sits the Google Business Profile (GBP), a powerful yet often underutilized tool that can dramatically impact how customers find and interact with your business.
 What many business owners don’t realize is that simply having a profile isn’t enough; it’s the optimization that truly unlocks its potential.